nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 After a request has been sent, the response is shown below (green).
 You can see the body and headers of the response (green), the status code, and the data.

-* With the express server still running in your terminal, enter its Hello World url into Postman, select GET as the http verb, and click Send.
+- With the express server still running in your terminal, enter its Hello World url into Postman, select GET as the http verb, and click Send.
 Verify you get Hello World with a 200 OK response back.

+- Open `README.md` in your project.
+Write a simple list of how someone can start your web server from scratch.
+It should include the exact terminal commands of how to...
+  - Get code from GitHub
+  - Install dependencies
+  - Start the web server.
+- Complete the exercise by committing all new and changed files to git, then push it to GitHub.
+See that GitHub now shows the contents of the readme file on the repository's front page.

-Now that we're all set-up, let's move on to make something.
+Now that we're all set-up, let's move on to make something more interesting!

 ## [Go to next exercise =>](../exercise2/README.md)